 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switch gear is located within the hallway.
+Electrical switch gear is located within the hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located externally to the front wall.
+The gas appeared to be connected to the mains.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
-Water piping where visible is run in copper and PVC.
-We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
-A suitably qualified contractor can provide further advise in this regard.
-The shower room fittings incorporate a shower cubicle, WC and wash hand basin.
-En suite fittings incorporate a shower cubicle, WC and wash hand basin.
+Water piping where visible was run in copper and PVC.
+We would highlight that it is possible for a property of this age to have lead pipe work still in use but hidden from view.
+A suitably qualified contractor can give further advise in this regard.
+The bathroom fittings incorporate and bath with shower, WC and wash hand basin.
+The WC fittings at ground floor level incorporate WC and wash hand basin.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to wall of the property.
-There would appear to be an instant hot water storage device located within the en suite.
+Domestic heating provided by way of a gas fired boiler wall mounted within the cellar which vents by way of flue to the rear wall of the property.